mmisw/mmiorr-docs/docs/faq.md

 #### Is it better to upload a vocabulary file or create a new file using the ORR's "create vocabulary" tools?

 This entirely depends on your situation and preferences.
 Once you are logged in, you can upload information as an ontology file, as a simple vocabulary text file, or by entering information about individual terms in a table.
-For any of these options, start at the ontology overview page at [http://mmisw.org/or](http://mmisw.org/or "http://mmisw.org/or").
+For any of these options, start at the ontology overview page for your deployment ([ORR](http://mmisw.org/orr) or [COR](http://cor.esipfed.org/orr)).

 If you are just starting to describe your vocabulary or want to evaluate the system, it may be be easiest to create the vocabulary using our system for table-based entry.
 Start by clicking on the "Create Vocabulary" tab on the ontology overview page.
 You will see a table in which you can type your terms, definitions, and other information.
 (Note that you must enter 'return' _before_ entering or editing a cell value.)
 When you want to put your information into the system, enter its description using the drop-down "Metadata details" arrow at the top of the page, then click on "Review and Register".